NOS (nitrous oxide): Advice for using more safely

 If someone is unconscious or having difficulty breathing, always call 999.
 Don't worry; the ambulance won't bring the police unless it's a very specific situation.

 Place the person in the recovery position.
 Here’s a quick guide to the recovery position.
-If you don’t remember, get them on their side.
+If you don’t remember how to do that, get them on their side, as this will still help.

 If you want to take steps to address your drug use, don’t be afraid to reach out for help.
 You’re not alone and there's nothing to be ashamed of.
 There is lots of help and support available.
 Speak to your doctor about how you’re feeling and speak to supportive family and friends if you can.